jtaccuino/jtaccuino.github.io/content/use/_index.md

 ### Loading Examples

 Check the [examples](https://github.com/jtaccuino/jtaccuino/tree/main/examples) for more advanced use.
+You can execute a complete notebook at once, by clicking the play button in the top menu bar.